Last Updated January 27, 2026

 What states have the most small businesses?

-The best states to start a small business—based on cost, access to resources, and overall business environment—are Utah, Georgia, and Florida.
+The best states to start a small business—based on cost, access to resources, and overall business environment—are Florida, Utah, and Texas.

 What states have the most small business growth?

-According to the U.S. Chamber of Commerce, the states with the highest increase in registered small businesses from 2022 to 2023 were Colorado, North Dakota, and Iowa.
+According to the WalletHub, the states with the highest increase in small businesses are Idaho, Utah, and Delaware.

 What is the average small business loan size?